JundiLiu/HIALAB/content/openings/index.md

       title:
       subtitle:
       text: "
-      ## Perspective Ph.D.
+      ## Prospective Ph.D.
 Students

-      > I am actively looking for students with strong interests and background in working at the intersections of Human Factors and Artificial Intelligence.
-If you have a background in psychology (engineering psychology/ cognitive modeling/ etc.) and engineering (Industrial Engineering / Electrical Engineering & Computer Science / Mechanical Engineering / Civil Engineering/ etc.), please consider apply to the [Ph.D. program in IMSE or HCI at ISU](https://www.imse.iastate.edu/graduate-program/).
+      > I am actively looking for students with strong interests and backgrounds in working at the intersections of Human Factors and Artificial Intelligence.
+If you have a background in psychology (engineering psychology/ cognitive modeling/ etc.) and engineering (Industrial Engineering / Electrical Engineering & Computer Science / Mechanical Engineering / Civil Engineering/ etc.), please consider applying to the [Ph.D. program in IMSE or HCI at ISU](https://www.imse.iastate.edu/graduate-program/).
 In particular, we recommend you select *Human Factors and Ergonomics* or *Human-computer Interaction* as your area of interest and mention Prof. Jundi Liu in your statement.

       ## Master/Undergraduate Students